rexco/tri/README.md

 _____ IEC98:1964 (weighted) / DIN-B _______________

-Deprecated measurement method for "weighted rumble".
-The measurement method for "weighted rumble" according to standard before 1987.
+Deprecated measurement method for "weighted rumble" according to standard before 1987.
 If one reads DIN-B or IEC/B this measurement method was applied.

 FREQUENCY weighting - low-pass and high-pass roll-off each with 12dB/oct around 315Hz center frequency, "B-curve"